-- Offering, giving, soliciting or accepting, an improper advantage in connection with a person’s position, office or assignment in either the public or private sector.
-The advantage (financial or other kind) is always considered improper if given with the intention to (i) induce a person to perform a relevant function or activity (e.g. awarding a contract, project, business, favourable treatment and/or benefit), or (ii) in order to reward a person for improper performance of such a function or activity.
+- Offering, giving, soliciting or accepting, an improper advantage (bribes, kickbacks, and the provision of other improper benefits and advantages) in connection with a person’s position, office or assignment in either the public or private sector (including state hospitals, research institutions, utilities, public universities, or sovereign wealth funds), or public international organizations (such as the United Nations or the World Bank).
+The advantage (financial or other kind) is always considered improper if given with the intention to (i) induce a person to perform a relevant function or activity (e.g. awarding a contract, project, business, favorable treatment and/or benefit), or (ii) in order to reward a person for improper performance of such a function or activity.

-- Offering or giving, soliciting or accepting an improper advantage to at third party in exchange for this person trying to influence the conduct of someone else (trading in influence); or
+- Offering or giving, soliciting or accepting an improper advantage to a third party in exchange for this person trying to influence the conduct of someone else (trading in influence); or

-Before entering into a new business relationship, IDEX’s employees shall always consider whether and to which extent integrity due diligence is required or warranted.
-Particular care should be made if
+Before entering into a new business relationship, IDEX Staff shall always consider whether and to which extent integrity due diligence is required or warranted.
+Particular care should be made

 - there are ties to government or public officials;

 - business partners have a bad reputation (because of its location or otherwise);

 - there are questionable or unusual circumstances; or

 - there are unusual compensation and/or invoicing.